cardano-foundation/docs-cardano-org/explore-cardano/cardano-architecture-overview/index.rst

 A third Cardano implementation was used on the Shelley Incentivized Testnet (ITN).
 This system supported a significant subset of the Shelley rules, and we used it to test the economic and social dynamics of the Shelley delegation system.

-This Cardano Architecture overview reflects the *current* Cardano implementation deployed on the mainnet, *not* the original or ITN implementations.
+This Cardano architecture overview reflects the *current* Cardano implementation deployed on the mainnet, *not* the original or ITN implementations.

 .. toctree::